What to say and how to say it…

 At the time, I heard the Lord ask me to give a person a specific word.
 When I delivered it, I interjected my commentary, enhancing it with myself.
 The result was that I killed what was the Lord, with what was John.
 The entire message was destroyed and voided because I was in it.
 And the person for whom God intended the word rejected it, because they saw it as not being from Him.
 And it wasn’t!
 When I amplified the word, I killed it in total.
 What a lesson!

 I did this with the best intentions.
-I didn’t have malice or ill intent; I actually thought I was helping to explain it.
+With no malice or ill intent; I actually thought I was helping to explain it.
 But what actually happened was that I destroyed what God wished to say and gave the hearer no grace to accept the word as from the Lord.
 Logically, if you heard the words I added, you would say, “But that is ‘right.’”
 But God’s words need no embellishing from man.
 On the contrary, if I am the intended conduit to speak His thoughts, I better be zip-a-dee-doo-dah clean of self.

 A Vessel Only of a New Word